Designing the Behavior of AI

 2. Return the following response:

-"Please rephrase your question related to [service purpose]."
+"Please enter a question related to [service purpose] again."

 Boundaries Create Capability

-Here's where misunderstanding often happens: thinking that the more constraints you impose, the more limited the AI becomes.
+There's an easy point to misunderstand here.
+The idea that the more constraints you add, the more frustrated the AI becomes.

-Clear boundaries narrow the space of possibilities the AI must process.
-The narrower the possibilities, the more focused an answer it produces within that space.
-The same model operates in a more consistent and predictable manner than it would without boundaries.
+Clear boundaries narrow the space of possibilities the AI needs to process.
+The narrower the possibilities, the more focused answers the AI generates within that space.
+The same model operates in a more consistent and predictable way than when used without boundaries.

-Designing an AI's behavior isn't about making it weaker.
-It's about making it trustworthy.
+Designing AI behavior isn't about making AI weaker.
+It's about making it a trustworthy system.